madjenjen/madjenjen.github.io/_posts/2016-1-25-Blog-Building.md

 		</td>

 		<td>
 			It's very helpful to see what your blog will look like as you're building it and before you show it to everyone else.
-To do this, I use my Command Prompt (just search of it on your computer) to navigate into my blog directory and then serve it on my local computer.
+You'll need to make sure to follow the directions in the <a href="https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/" target="\_blank">Smashing Magazine post</a> or this <a href="http://jekyllrb.com/docs/quickstart/" target="\_blank">Jekyll Quick-Start Guide</a> first.
+Then I use my Command Prompt (just search of it on your computer) to navigate into my blog directory and then serve it on my local computer.
 The commands are super basic:
+			<br></br>
 			<script src="https://gist.github.com/madjenjen/f23aa17199c2fcf3c0ec.js"></script>
 			Then you'll use your web browser to go to <a href="http://127.0.0.1:4000" target=\_blank">http://127.0.0.1:4000</a> to check out your blog!
+			<br></br>
+			Another option is to use <a href="https://git-scm.com/downloads" target="\_blank">Git Bash</a> instead of Command Prompt.
+			<br></br>
 			Fun fact: Jekyll is smart enough to know the date you want your blog posted, and it won't show it even locally if you put a future date on it, so for testing purposes, title your blog with today's date and then change it when you're ready to push it to the world.

 		</td>